 Graduate Diploma in Interpreting, Translation and Transcultural Communication

-This degree is currently under review and is not accepting admissions.
+This degree is currently only available to international students and is not accepting admissions from domestic applicants.

 This one-year degree is for students fluent in both Chinese and English seeking a career as a professional interpreter and/or translator.

 It has received qualification endorsement of the National Accreditation Authority for Translators and Interpreters (NAATI).

 In our Graduate Diploma in Interpreting, Translation and Transcultural Communication you’ll:

 - take courses in cultural and social studies

 - explore approaches to cross-cultural communication

 Where could it take you?